|Term||App Deadline||Start Date||End Date||Cost|

 - UA Faculty-led

 The IDEAS study abroad program in Guatemala is a unique experience that combines rigorous academics with for-credit internships around themes such as development and public health, ethnic relations and human rights, and indigenous and environmental politics.
-It also includes reflection of current events, top-notch language training for UA credit, encounters with Guatemalan activists, artists, students and scholars and field trips.
-Learn more about the Guatemala program on their resource page!
+It also includes reflection of current events, top-notch language training for UA credit, and encounters with Guatemalan activists, artists, students and scholars.
+Learn about the student experience.

-IDEAS Guatemala is both a summer, semester or year-long program for students.
-Students can take a maximum of 9 credits during the summer and 12-15 credits during the semester.
+IDEAS Guatemala is a summer, semester or year-long program.
+Students can take a maximum of 12 credits during the summer and 15 credits during the semester.
 Classes are organized so as to leave Fridays free for travel and Wednesdays free to focus on an internship.
 Classes are held at El Sitio Cultural Center.
-Below are the two different "tracks" students can choose from when studying in Guatemala.
+Below are just a few different "tracks" students can choose from when studying in Guatemala.

 Required UA Coursework: